 Pickleball is a sport that combines tennis and badminton, and it has gained a lot of popularity in the last several years.
 Did you know that there is a new pickleball court in Carson?
 This is a great way to spend time outdoors while playing a fun and exciting sport with your friends or family.

-The weekly Taco Ride on the Wabash Trace Nature Trail coincidentally lands on Earth Day this year!
-Hop on your bicycle and enjoy a scenic ride through southwest Iowa from Council Bluffs to Mineola, where you can enjoy delicious tacos from Tobey Jack’s Mineola Steakhouse.
+Hop on your bicycle and enjoy a scenic ride through southwest Iowa starting in Council Bluffs.
 The Wabash Trace Nature Trail is a relatively flat surface with some great shade cover, making it an excellent trail for cyclists of all skill levels.

 In addition to the fun activities mentioned above, some extraordinary nature-based events are happening soon in Pottawattamie County that are worth checking out.